skip to main content

 Payday alternative loan

 Payday alternative loans, also known as PALs, are small-dollar loans distributed by credit unions.
-While it is necessary for borrowers to be credit union members, you don’t need the best credit score in order to qualify for one.
+While it is necessary for borrowers to be credit union members, you may not need the best credit score to qualify for one.
 Instead, the lender will review your income and ability to repay.

 Personal line of credit

 If you don’t need a lump sum of cash, a personal line of credit may be a good loan option for you.
-A personal line of credit works similarly to a credit card.
-The lender will assign you a specific credit limit and you can take out funds as needed.
-Borrowers only pay interest on the amount they’ve taken out.
+A personal line of credit works similarly to a credit card; the lender will assign you a specific credit limit and you can take out funds as needed.
+Borrowers only pay interest on the amount they take out.

-An unsecured personal loan can help give you credit when you need it most.
+An unsecured personal loan can provide credit when you need it most.
 While unsecured loans often have higher interest rates than secured loans, they’re not backed by collateral, so a lender can’t seize your property if you default on the loan.

 California Residents, view the California Disclosures and Privacy Policy for info on what we collect about you.